matkv/matkv.github.io/Csharp.md

 * Information attributes -> ability for compiler to automatically populate method and filenames as parameter values.
 * ```nameof``` -> allows names of variables, types, methods and other members to be represented in a refactoring-friendly form.
-* Interpolated string literals -> value of a variable or property can be used directly
+* Interpolated string literals -> value of a variable or property can be used directly instead of having to use string.Format{}

 Interpolated string literals example: